-Adjunct: Michael England, Embedzayi Madhiri, Kim Vanhoose
+Adjunct: Alfred de la Torre, Embedzayi Madhiri, Kim Vanhoose, Tameifuna Tevita

 The Department of Kinesiology provides classes and support for Exercise Science, Health and Fitness, Sports and Fitness Management, and Physical Education majors as well as minors in Physical Education, Health and Fitness, and Coaching.
 Classes to support the general studies students in fitness, wellness, and physical education are also provided.
 In the basic fitness and wellness classes, students are guided through a personal fitness program and encouraged to adopt a proactive wellness lifestyle, consistent with SDA teachings.
 Infrastructure to the University is provided by the operation of a fitness/recreation center that is available to all students and faculty.